 The Dermatology Institute of Boston can help you with your specific acne situation.

 According to the American Academy of Dermatology, Acne affects 40 to 50 million Americans.
 Acne usually begins in puberty affecting close to 100% of teens, but it isn’t restricted to them; and it also affects 20% of adults 25 to 44.

 In State College, Pennsylvania for grand rounds Dr. Graber spoke as the guest lecturer about how to “Fine Tune Your Acne Patient Encounter”.

 Dr. Graber attended the AAD Meeting, in February in in San Diego, California.

-As an Acne expert, she has been invited to give five lectures, where four where about
+As an acne expert, she has been invited to give five lectures, speaking about

 “Use Of Physical Modalities For Acne”;